Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Self-similarity Result

-The first term is small for $\e$ small thanks to Lemma~\ref{lm:tech3} and the second term is small for $\al$ close to $L$ due to the strong $L^1$ convergence of $\{x^r\tau_\al(x)v_\al(x)\}.$ This proves the strong convergence of $\{x^rv_\al(x)\}$ and ends the proof of Theorem~\ref{th:self}.
+The first term is small for $\e$ small and the second term is small for $\al$ close to $L$ due to the strong $L^1$ convergence of $\{x^r\tau_\al(x)v_\al(x)\}.$ This proves the strong convergence of $\{x^rv_\al(x)\}$ and ends the proof of Theorem~\ref{th:self}.

 \end{proof}

 \